dalton-f/aoc-2024/README.md

 I overestimated how difficult part 1 of today would be, it is quite simple once you get past all the words..
 I think I am starting to reach the limit of my capabilities when it comes to these problems, but I am glad it isn't another grid problem.

 I am very impressed I managed to get part 1 with almost no bugs, and some very clean code after deciphering the puzzle.

+Brute forcing part 2 is not even slightly possible due to the scale of numbers.
+It has to be reverse engineered by hand, where we drop 3 bits from the binary value of register A and print them until we have no bits left, which prints out the program